The project is focused on persistent automata which self-adapt in an array of partisan contexts, initially [M].

-Epimetheus, meaning “after+thought”, was the husband of Pandora, and opened the box that turned into a rabbit-hole.
-Afterthought is a reference to positional Evaluation Functions, which are choices based on “information derived from the present result of past actions”.
+Epimetheus, meaning “after+thought”, was the husband of Pandora, and opened the box that was a rabbit-hole.
+Afterthought is a reference to Evaluation Functions, which are judgements based on “information derived from the present result of past actions”.

-The vast size of even the basic, non-trivial [M] gamespaces makes predictive search suboptimal per processing restrictions.
-(The gametrees become tractable in the endgame in finite contexts, but the early and mid-game the trees are intractable.
-Complexity of higher order games is presumed to be greater than Go.)
+The vast size of even the basic, non-trivial [M] gametrees makes predictive search suboptimal in higher order contexts.
+(The gametrees become tractable in the endgame in finite contexts, but the early and mid-game the trees are will be generally intractable.
+Complexity of higher order games is effectively infinite.)

 Reinforcement of more optimal evaluation functions is predictive only in an inverted sense, making choices based on analysis of the past performance, as opposed to looking ahead.